byui-cse/cse251-course/week03/prepare.md

 Before we can talk about threads and processes, we need to understand the Python Global Interpreter Lock or GIL.
 It is a mutex (or a lock) that allows only one thread to hold the control of the Python interpreter.

 This means that only one thread can be in a state of execution at any one time.
 If you write single-threaded programs, then the GIL has no impact.
-However, when writting paralell and concurrent programs, it is critical to understand it.
+However, when writing parallel and concurrent programs, it is critical to understand it.

 ### Process

 A Process is a program that has been loaded by the operating system and is running.
 It contains 1 to N threads.
-All processes contain 1 thread that is called the main thread.
+All processes contain a main thread.
 The operating system will start that main thread for the process and when that main thread ends, the process ends.
 [Process (computing)](https://en.wikipedia.org/wiki/Process_(computing))

 ### Thread